freightrain20/CarND-Advanced-Lane-Lines/final_submission_writeup.md

 ####3.
 Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-I used the perspective transform discussed above to transform the original image into a top down view in the function "unwrap", lines 16-37 of "video_pipeline.py".
+I used the perspective transform discussed above to transform the original image into a top down view in the function "unwrap", lines 21-42 of "video_pipeline.py".
 In order to do this, I manually selected points on the image corresponding to a straight freeway section for my source points, and arbitratily created destination points to make the top down view a reasonable size.
 These values can be found in lines 21 - 31 of "video_pipeline.py".
 Note that different videos and images might require different source points.
 Here's an example of the image transformation:

 ![alt text][image5]
 ![alt text][image3]

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-I used moving histogram windows to identify lane line pixels within the image (lines 183 - 211 of "video_pipeline.py").
-Each histogram consisted of half of the image, and the window moved in 1/8 of the image increments until it reached the top of the image.
+I relied on the code provided during the video lectures to execute this step.
+I used moving histogram windows to identify lane line pixels within the image (lines 189 - 244 of "video_pipeline.py").
+Each histogram consisted of 1/9th of the image.
 Within each histogram, I identified the maximum value on the left half and right half of the image and built a mask around these values.
 Once I had completed this for the entire image, I could combine this mask with the thresholded binary image to identify lane line pixels.
+Then, I fit a second order polynomial to the left and right lane points separately (lines 246 - 263 of "video_pipeline.py").

-Below is an example of an overlay of the two masks.
-The threshold binary image is white and the histogram mask is the red overlay.
+Below is an example of the histogram windows, identifies lane points, and resulting lane line polynomial.

 ![alt text][image6]

-Once I had my lane-line pixels, I fit a second order polynomial to the left and right lane points separately (lines 214 - 267 of "video_pipeline.py").
-Here's an example of the resulting polynomial:
+And here's an example of the resulting polynomial overlay on the top down view of the road:

 ![alt text][image7]

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I calculated the radius of curvature of the lane in lines 269 - 277 of "video_pipeline.py".
-Since the left and right lanes have different curvatures, I decided to estimate a center curvature for the lane.
-I did this by calculating the midpoint between the lanes at three points, and then fitting a second order polynomial to these midpoints.
-I then used the midpoint polynomial in the standard radius of curvature calculation.
+I calculated the radius of curvature of the lane in lines 265 - 279 of "video_pipeline.py" based on the code provided in the video lectures.

-I calculate the position of the vehicle with respect to the center of the lane in lines 279 - 283 of "vehicle_pipeline.py".
+I calculate the position of the vehicle with respect to the center of the lane in lines 281 - 285 of "vehicle_pipeline.py".
 The first step was to calculate the center of the vehicle.
 I assumed that the camera was mounted in the center of the vehicle, and therefore the center of the vehicle was the center of the original image.
 I then drew a line in the original image and performed the perspective transform to see where the center of the vehicle was in the top down view.
 I used the pixel value for the warped center location at the bottom of the image (closest to the car) as my starting point.
 In order to calculate the offset, I compared my estimated left lane line location at the bottom of the image to my warped center location less half the width of the lane line.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I transformed my projection back to the original perspective in lines 285 - 300 of "video_pipeline.py".
+I transformed my projection back to the original perspective in lines 287 - 302 of "video_pipeline.py".
 Here's what the final result looks like:

 ![alt text][image8]